ibarrond/SEAL4Pyfhel/README.md

 - Precoded config.h
 - Makefile to automatize update of this repo with newer SEAL releases.

 This reposiroty DOES NOT belong to me.
-It is propperty of Microsoft.
+It is property of Microsoft.
 I just redistribute it with the exact same legal framework.
 For further legal considerations, please read the LICENSE.

 ------------------